danielmolnar992/recipe-app-api-v2/README.md

 - Postgres 13
 - Docker
 - Django 4 framework
-- DRF Spectecular to create swagger and documentation
+- DRF Spectacular to create swagger and documentation
 - Flake8, isort for linting support
 - Github Actions for testing and linting checks